 “The story of Living Heritage Koslanda began more than 30 years ago when Manik Sandrasagra, a Sri Lankan film director and cultural visionary, dreamed of creating an oasis in ‘one of the most sacred and secret places on Planet Earth’.
 Devoted to preserving Sri Lanka’s natural beauty and traditional heritage, Manik was a pioneer whose numerous projects sought to preserve the island’s traditions.” — Living Heritage Koslanda

-As we walked down from the gate, a clearing in the forest revealed an immaculate lawn and beautifully designed Ambalama buildings — traditional Srilankan open structures for travellers to rest in.
+As we walked down from the gate, a clearing in the forest revealed an immaculate lawn and beautifully designed Ambalama buildings — traditional Srilankan open structures for travelers to rest in.
 At Koslanda they are adopted as summer pavilions and a restaurant.

 After a lovely welcome that included a cold lime ice tea and refreshing hand towels, we were led to our accommodation — one of the three Luxury Villa Suites.
 The villas have a shared outdoor patio spanning the length of the building, shaded under the vast overhang roof and furnished with comfortable loungers.
 From here we entered to find the first pleasant surprise: we had not expected the entrance to lead to a large private courtyard.